Stuart Reese

 Stuart Reese (born 16 August 1954) is a professional golfer from New Zealand.
-Reese was one of New Zealand's top amateur golfers in the 1970s, featuring as low amateur at the 1974 New Zealand Open and winning the 1975 New Zealand Amateur.
-Reese turned professional in 1976, winning a number of minor tournaments in the Pacific islands before culminating with a win at the 1982 New Zealand PGA Championship, his only official win on the PGA Tour of Australasia.
-Late in his career, Reese has played in some senior events but has primarily worked as a club professional and golf coach.
-He has worked as a swing instructor for some notable players, including superstar golfers Tiger Woods and Lydia Ko.
+Reese was one of New Zealand's top amateur golfers in the 1970s, winning the 1975 New Zealand Amateur.
+Reese turned professional shortly thereafter, winning a number of minor tournaments in the Pacific islands before culminating with a win at the 1982 New Zealand PGA Championship.
+Late in his career, Reese has worked primarily as a swing instructor, advising a number of notable players, including superstars Tiger Woods and Lydia Ko.

-Amateur career
+Early life

 Reese is from Hamilton, New Zealand.
 As a youth, he played at Hamilton Golf Club.
+In 1972, he won the New Zealand Under 19 Championship held at Christchurch Golf Club.

+Amateur career

-In 1972 he won the New Zealand Under 19 Championship held at Christchurch Golf Club.
-In 1974 he played well at the New Zealand Open to win the Bledisloe Cup, awarded to the best amateur score, with fellow amateur D.L.
+In 1974, Reese played the New Zealand Open and won the Bledisloe Cup, awarded to the best amateur score, along with fellow amateur D.L.
 Beggs.
-In August he played excellently through the first three rounds of the Air New Zealand Fiji Open, a professional tournament.
-He was at 211, one back of leader Stewart Ginn.
+In August, he played well through the first three rounds of the Air New Zealand Fiji Open, a professional tournament.
+Reese was at 211, one back of leader Stewart Ginn.
 However, he shot several over-par on the last day and was not in contention.
-In October 1975, as a 21-year-old, he won the New Zealand Amateur.
+In October 1975, as a 21-year-old, Reese won the New Zealand Amateur.
 He defeated Stephen Barron, six years his junior, 10 & 9 over the course of 36-hole match.

-The following month he represented New Zealand at the Commonwealth Tournament.
+The following month, Reese represented New Zealand at the Commonwealth Tournament.
 The event was held at Royal Durban Country Club in Durban, South Africa.
 During Saturday's play New Zealand played Canada.
 Reese teamed up with Ed McDougall during the day's foursome, playing against Jim Nelford and Cec Ferguson.
 The Canadians won 3 & 2.
 In singles play Reese also lost, losing "convincingly" to Edmonton's Ken Tamke 6 & 5.
 Overall, New Zealand finished in last place among the four teams.